Nomination committee for the Annual General Meeting 2022

 The company shall have a nomination committee consisting of three members, who shall represent the three largest shareholders in terms of voting rights.
 The largest shareholders in terms of voting rights will be contacted on the basis of the company’s list of registered shareholders by Euroclear Sweden AB as of the end of the third quarter of the fiscal year.
 The shareholder who is not registered in the list at Euroclear Sweden AB, and who wishes to exercise his or her right, shall notify the chairman of the board and be able to prove the ownership relationship.

-The chairman of the board shall convene the nomination committee as soon as possible after the end of September.
+The chairman of the board shall convene the represents of the three largest shareholders to for the nomination committee as soon as possible after the end of September.
 The chairman of the board shall otherwise only assist the nomination committee in the performance of its duties.
 The nomination committee appoints the chairman of the committee.
 The chairman of the board or any other member of the board shall not chair the nomination committee.

 The majority of the members of the nomination committee shall be independent in relation to the company and company management.
 The CEO or any other person from company management may not be a member of the nomination committee.
 At least one of the members of the nomination committee shall be independent in relation to the largest shareholder in terms of voting rights or group of shareholders who cooperate on the company’s management.
 Board members may be members of the nomination committee but may not constitute a majority of the members of the nomination committee.
 If more than one member of the board of directors is a member of the nomination committee, no more than one of them may be dependent in relation to the company’s major shareholders.

-The names of the three shareholder representatives and the names of the shareholders they represent shall be made public as soon as the nomination committee is appointed, which shall take place no later than six months before the Annual General Meeting.
+The names of the three shareholder representatives and the names of the shareholders they represent shall be made public as soon as the nomination committee is appointed, which shall take place no later than six months before the annual general meeting.
 If any of the three largest shareholders in terms of voting rights waives their right to appoint a member to the nomination committee, the next shareholder in terms of size shall be given the opportunity to appoint a member.
-The term of office of the nomination committee extends until a new nomination committee has been appointed.
+The term of office for the nomination committee extends until a new nomination committee has been appointed.

 If, as a result of changes in ownership in the company, it is deemed appropriate, the nomination committee may offer additional shareholders a seat on the nomination committee, however, so that the total number of members shall not exceed five.
 If a member of the nomination committee should resign before its work is completed, if the nomination committee deems it necessary, the nomination committee shall invite the same shareholder or, if this no longer belongs to the major shareholders, the next shareholder in terms of size to appoint a replacement.
 Such change shall be announced on the company’s website.